postsharp/Metalama.Framework/eng/shared/README.md

 ## Installation

 1. Enable symlinks in .git/config.
-2. Add the `.eng\shared` subtree:
+2. Add the `eng\shared` subtree:

-`git subtree add --prefix .eng/shared https://postsharp@dev.azure.com/postsharp/Caravela/_git/Caravela.Engineering master --squash`
+`git subtree add --prefix eng/shared https://postsharp@dev.azure.com/postsharp/Caravela/_git/Caravela.Engineering master --squash`

-3. Check `README.md` in each directory in the `.eng\shared` subtree for futher installation steps.
+3. Check `README.md` in each directory in the `eng\shared` subtree for futher installation steps.

 ## Updating

-1. From the repository root containing the `.eng\shared` subtree, execute `& .eng\shared\PullEngineering.ps1`.
+1. From the repository root containing the `eng\shared` subtree, execute `& eng\shared\PullEngineering.ps1`.
 2. Follow the steps described in [the changelog](CHANGELOG.md).
 3. Commit & push.
-(Even if there are no changes ouside the `.eng\shared` subtree.)
+(Even if there are no changes ouside the `eng\shared` subtree.)

 ## Features